ttcollins/SpringBootUtils/SpringBootTesting/README.md

 4. Run `mvn test` to run the tests

 ## Topics Covered
-- Unit Testing: Writing tests for individual components in isolation.
+- Unit Testing: Writing tests for individual components/layers in isolation.
+Interactions between layers are mocked (using Mockito).
-- Integration Testing: Testing the interaction between multiple components.
+- Integration Testing: Testing the interaction between multiple components/layers.
+No mocking is used.
+Testing is end to end.
 - End-to-End Testing: Testing the entire application from start to finish.

 ## Resources